dart-bridge/trestle/README.md

   @field int age;

   // Relationships are very expressive.
 Here, all Child models
-  // whose table rows has a key "user_id" matching this model's
+  // whose table rows has a key "parent_id" matching this model's
   // "id" field, are eager loaded to this List.
   @hasMany List<Child> children;